How New Windows Improve Your Home’s Energy Efficiency

 • Strong, insulated frames: Modern window frames use materials that are more resistant to heat transfer than older wood or aluminum options.
 Many are made of composite or fiberglass, which resist warping, rotting and moisture damage.

-Other Benefits of Upgrading Windows
+Additional Benefits of Upgrading Windows

 Beyond lowering heating and cooling costs, energy-efficient windows offer multiple everyday benefits, including:

-• Quieter living spaces: Double or triple-pane glass helps block out outside noise.
+• Quieter living spaces: Double- or triple-pane glass helps block out outside noise.
 Imagine being able to enjoy a quiet conversation with family, even while a lawn mower is running outside or traffic rushes by.
 You’ll notice a more peaceful atmosphere indoors, especially if you live near a busy road or in a lively neighborhood.

 • Protection from sunlight: Low-E glass filters UV rays that can fade furniture, flooring and artwork over time.
 Think about your favorite rug or painting — without UV protection, those colors can fade and become dull.
 New windows can help your home stay bright without the wear and tear, preserving your cherished belongings.